 You have maybe heard this phrase tossed about before but what exactly does it mean?

-With this statement, essentially the teacher is letting you know that you have some freedom to interpret the movement.
-In fact, when an instructor or choreographer throws this out at the end of a class, I suspect that the purpose is less an invitation and more a reminder — Up until that point he has not seen enough personality in your dancing and, now that you have had time to familiarize yourself with the movement, and practice it a few times with relative accuracy and clarity, he wants you to transition from just replicating steps, timing, and even movement quality.
-Of course, he hasn’t said how he’d like to see that done so you are left to decode the statement on your own.
+In fact, when an instructor or choreographer throws this out at the end of a class, I suspect that the purpose is less an invitation and more a reminder — Up until that point s/he has not seen enough personality in your dancing and, now that you have had time to get comfortable with the movement and practice it a few times with accuracy, s/he wants you to transition from just replicating steps, timing, and even movement quality.

 Dancer’s Choice